 Christchurch, New Zealand

-Christchurch, is New Zealand's third largest city and the largest city in the South Island with a population of 367,000.
-It is located on a large plain with mountains to the west for skiing and a deep-water port to the east for commerce and water sports.
+Christchurch is New Zealand's third largest city and the largest city in the South Island with a population of 367,000.
+It is located on a large plain with mountains to the west for skiing and as deep-water port to the east for commerce and water sports.
 It is known as "The Garden City."
 The area is largely agricultural, specializing in wood and dairy products and has thriving technology and wine industries.
 Ten percent of the port traffic is tied to the ports of Seattle and Tacoma.

 Rachel Jacobsen, President